Noise Forecast

 Expected Loudness Level: High

-Music Genre: Reggae Rock / Rap Rock
+Music Genre: Southern Hip-Hop / Rap

 Expected Loudness Level: High

-Music Genre: Classic Rock
+Music Genre: Reggae Rock / Hip-Hop Fusion

 Expected Loudness Level: High